michaelrommel/blog/articles/create/2024-11-16-cat-weight.md

 Still - although I am not giving a lot of snacks - they continue to grow and gain weight and at the very least Nicky is approaching a critical mass.

-This is a line chart that shows the difference.
+This is a bubble chart that shows the difference.

 ::svelte[]{ componentname="BubbleChart" data="dataset" xSelector="date"}